Jarrow Hall (museum): Current features

 The Bede Museum building features an "Age of Bede" exhibit, which includes excavated artefacts from the historic monastery such as stained glass, imported pottery, coins and stone carvings, and exhibits about Anglo-Saxon culture, Bede's life and works, the life of a monk, and the medieval Kingdom of Northumbria.

 There is a working reconstructed Anglo-Saxon farm called Gyrwe (pronounced "Yeerweh") after the Old English name for Jarrow, showing animal husbandry with full-size reconstructions of three timber buildings from Northumbria based on the evidence of archaeological work.
 Thirlings Hall was the largest, with animal hide and other objects.
 A wood-burning fire in the form of a small pit/designated area is used throughout the year, and allows for a great smell to filter through the building.
 The two other buildings, smaller in size, are a grubenhaus – a sunken building used as a cold store – and a monk's cell.
 All buildings are thatched and were built using traditional techniques.

 The farm animals are of similar breeds to animals that would have been present circa 1300 years ago, to simulate the types of animals which would have been seen in Anglo-Saxon England; cattle are smaller and sheep more varied, before selective breeding methods were introduced.
 Ancient strains of wheat and vegetables, such as those the monks might have eaten, used to be selectively grown on site.

 Visitors are able to tour the ruins of the Anglo-Saxon monastery of St Paul, which has been designated a scheduled monument.

 The site also features a coffee shop located in Jarrow Hall House, an 18th-century Georgian property adjacent to the Bede Museum.
 The house was renovated in 2017.
-The Medieval herb garden situated at the rear of Jarrow Hall House features over 200 species of herbs, and there is a gift shop situated within the Bede Museum.
+The Medieval herb garden at the rear of Jarrow Hall House features over 200 species of herbs, and there is a gift shop within the Bede Museum.
 The site also house events and conference facilities, both within Jarrow Hall House and the Bede Museum building.